Production-Grade Ingestion and Cleaning Workflows for Manufacturing Telemetry

 raise

-await asyncio.sleep(2 ** attempt + 0.5)
+await asyncio.sleep(2 ** attempt + jitter)

 Backpressure must be explicitly managed.
 If the TSDB ingestion endpoint returns 429 Too Many Requests or the local buffer exceeds memory thresholds, the pipeline should pause upstream consumers, flush to disk-based spill storage, and resume only when downstream capacity normalizes.
 This prevents cascading failures across the OT/IT boundary.

-5. Pipeline Observability & Fallback Routing
+5. Pipeline Observability & Fallback Routing Permalink to this section

 Production telemetry pipelines require continuous observability to maintain reliability.
 Every ingestion, cleaning, and routing decision should emit structured metrics: ingestion rate, schema rejection count, gap-fill ratio, outlier capping frequency, and write latency.
 These metrics feed into alerting thresholds that trigger automated fallback routing when primary paths degrade.
+They are also the raw material for trustworthy downtime analytics: the same instrumentation that detects a stalled pipeline supports event-to-downtime mapping and clean OEE formula validation further down the stack.

 Fallback routing ensures that when a TSDB cluster becomes unreachable or a cleaning node exhausts memory, telemetry is not lost.
 Instead, it is serialized to local NVMe buffers, compressed, and forwarded via a secondary message bus or batch upload job once the primary path recovers.
 Audit logs must track the exact lifecycle of each record, including timestamps of quarantine, cleaning, retry, and final persistence.